gtg922r/obsidian-numerals/README.md

 Choose between a consistent code block background color (left), or alternating rows to help track from input to result (right).

 <img width="1010" alt="Numerals Alternating Row Style Comparison" src="https://user-images.githubusercontent.com/1195174/200187338-24912a83-eb1e-4188-a843-e189f33e7133.png">

+## Installation
+*Numerals* is not yet in the Obsidian community plugin list.
+The easiest way to try *Numerals* is by using the [Obsidian BRAT plugin](https://github.com/TfTHacker/obsidian42-brat).

+**Using BRAT**
+1. Ensure BRAT is installed
+2. Trigger the command `Obsidian42 - BRAT: Add a beta plugin for testing`
+3. Enter this repository, `gtg922r/obsidian-numerals`
+4. Activate *Numerals* plugin in community plugin list

 ## Remaining features in progress
 - Support for additional currency symbols (currently only supports `$`)